iregino/Calculator/README.md

 ### Purpose

-The goal of this project is to demonstrate autolayout and constraints, control flows and math operations.
+The goal of this project is to demonstrate Horizontal and Vertical Stack Views, Autolayout and Constraints and Control Flows to build a basic calculator that could work with any device.
+It performs addition, subtraction, mulitiplication, division, factorial and percentage.